Rameshwar Neekhra

 Rameshwar Neekhra also spelt Nikhra is an Indian politician.
 Neekhra is a cousin of veteran Bollywood actor Ashutosh Rana.
 He is a Law graduate.
 He was elected to the Lower House of Parliament the Lok Sabha 7th and 8th Lok Sabha two consecutive terms from Hoshangabad, Madhya Pradesh, India as a member of the Indian National Congress.
 He was Chairman of Madhya Pradesh State Bar Council for over a decade.

 National Vice-President of Seva Dal from 1987 to 1989, President of Madhya Pradesh Youth Congress 1985–1987, University President of Student Union at Dr Hari Singh Gour University 1968-1970 Founder member of Shikshak Congress and Currently Senior Vice-President of Madhya Pradesh Congress Committee.

+Rameshwar Nikhra, alongside the then Home Minister Narayan Prasad Shukla, the then Chief Minister of Madhya Pradesh Shyama Charan Shukla, and Mahesh Joshi during a public event.